-Lands designated Mixed-Use Employment on Schedule 2 are characterized by a mix of employment uses that support predominantly major office employment uses, as well as population-serving uses and may integrate sensitive uses subject to further planning studies.
+Lands designated Mixed-Use Employment on Schedule 2 are characterized by a mix of employment uses that support predominantly major office employment uses, as well as population-serving uses.
 The planned context for the Mixed-Use Employment designation in Brampton will be to accommodate a broad range of office, business and business park, service, and institutional uses to serve the general public and adjacent Employment Areas in a more compact, vertical and urban form in support of the designation's proximity to the transit network.